canvace/canvace.github.com/tutorials/init.md

 Generally speaking, you may organize a Canvace game like this:
 - stages directory, for the JSON files representing the stages;
 - media directory, containing all the pictures and sound files used in the game;
-- index.html: definition of the canvas, plus other HTML elements external to the game if needed;
+- index.html: definition of the canvas (and other HTML elements external to the game if needed);
 - one or more Javascript files for the game logic.

 ## Stage loading and rendering